Help others switch

 3. Choose and install their equipment

 If they’re buying a new set-top box or digital TV, be sure to check that the equipment has a 'Digital Ready' sticker.
 If they’re considering subscription TV, you can question the provider on receiving digital free-to-air TV through their subscription.

 Once you’ve chosen the right equipment, install it in their home.
 If you have any problems installing the equipment, visit the Helpdesk.

 If you have any problems, check your cables are in good condition and connected properly.
 For full troubleshooting instructions, see Reception.

-If you still have reception problems, you may need to contact an endorsed Antenna Installer.
+If you still have reception problems, you may need to contact an antenna installer.
 You can find your nearest installer through mySwitch.

 If they are renting their home, the owner will generally be obliged to replace the antenna.
 If you do the work or organise to have the work done yourself, be sure to attain the property manager’s permission first.